Why do timber-framed homes need specialist insurance?

 But the cost can also depend on the insurance provider you choose.
 Just because your home may be classed as non-standard doesn’t mean you won’t be able to find a competitive quote.

 The ideal way to make sure you get a good price for timber-framed home insurance is to compare quotes with us.

 What will my policy cover me for?

-This will vary from provider to provider, so it’s very important to read the fine print when assessing a quote.
+This will vary from provider to provider, so it’s important to read the fine print when assessing a quote.
 Some will provide cover for insect damage and rot, while others won’t.
 The same goes for subsidence and heave.
 If your timber-framed home doesn’t have a foundation, you may have difficulty finding an insurance provider who will cover you for these risks.

 What information do I need to provide when applying for non-standard home insurance?

 Timber-framed homes can vary hugely between self-built, eco-home designs to listed buildings of wattle and daub.
 It’s important to tell your provider as much as possible about your home when you apply, to make sure you get the right cover.
 For example, when getting a quote with us, we’ll ask whether your timber-framed building has plaster panels.

 All of this information will make it possible for the insurance provider to supply you with their fairest quote.

 How can I work out rebuild costs for my timber-frame home?

 If you bought the property in the past five years, your home survey may include the rebuild cost.
 But if you’ve been living there for longer, you may need to get an up-to-date assessment.